Dataloop raises $16 million for data annotation tools

 Dataloop is in a category adjacent to companies like Scale AI, which has raised over $100 million for its suite of data labeling services, and CloudFactory, which says it offers labelers growth opportunities and “metric-driven” bonuses.
 That’s not to mention Hive, which netted $10.6 million in November 2019; Alegion, which nabbed $12 million in August 2019; Appen; SuperAnnotate; and Cognizant.

 But Shlomo says Dataloop has 5,000 users on its platform, including Fortune 100 companies.
 One unnamed pharmaceutical client is reportedly using Dataloop to detect and track cancer cells in microscopic images and video frames.
-A client in the defense industry is leveraging the platform to build an autonoumous on- and off-road vehicle that will be used for guarding and patrol in areas where it is unsafe for soldiers to be posted.
+A client in the defense industry is leveraging the platform to build an autonomous on- and off-road vehicle that will be used for guarding and patrol in areas where it is unsafe for soldiers to be posted.

 “The closing of this round will allow Dataloop to bring its next-generation cognitive cloud capabilities to the forefront, a cloud in which mixed human-machine intelligences are weaved seamlessly together to create the next generation of smart applications,” Shlomo said.
 “With this opportunity, we hope to continually improve data labeling, making it increasingly rewarding both financially and professionally for those in the profession.”